LM03/LM03.github.io/_posts/2018-01-12-Planning-of-our-games.md

 ---
-title: Planning of our games
+title: Planning of our games that we are going to make
 layout: post
 author: luca.mailey
 permalink: /planning-of-our-games/